CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-11-18-im-in-joe-vitales-new-book.md

 You'll learn...
 <ul>
-<li> How to use a five-step system for attracting any kind of miracle</li>
+-  How to use a five-step system for attracting any kind of miracle
-<li> Why you need to avoid fear if you want to attract miracles</li>
+-  Why you need to avoid fear if you want to attract miracles
-<li> How to eliminate counter-intentions that will block you from achieving goals</li>
+-  How to eliminate counter-intentions that will block you from achieving goals
-<li> The exact method for getting clear about what you want</li>
+-  The exact method for getting clear about what you want
-<li> How to forgive anyone for anything and get on with your life</li>
+-  How to forgive anyone for anything and get on with your life
-<li> How your mind works (it may surprise you)</li>
+-  How your mind works (it may surprise you)
-<li> Ways to go from indecision to focused intention</li>
+-  Ways to go from indecision to focused intention
-<li> The importance of gratitude for what you already have and how it plays into what you will attract in your life</li>
+-  The importance of gratitude for what you already have and how it plays into what you will attract in your life
 </ul>
 <p>You'll also get story after story about other people who've attracted miracles in their life, like my story.